Collider phenomenology of a unified leptoquark model: Rare lepton and meson decays

 As indicated earlier, $\hat Y_4^{de}$ cannot be chosen arbitrarily in our model as it is a subject of the extended symmetry constraints.
-In particular, applying the flavour rotations in \cref{eq:YukawaL} and using the relations from \cref{eq:massD} and \cref{eq:massL} one obtains the following pattern:
+In particular, applying the flavour rotations in \cref{eq:YukawaL} and using relations (\ref{eq:massD}) and (\ref{eq:massL}) one obtains the following pattern \cite{Popov:2005wz}:

 with $U_d$ and $V_d$ being arbitrary unitary matrices.
-The question is now whether this pattern is compatible with significant deviation of $R_K<1$ and supressed LFV.
+The question now is whether this structure is compatible with $R_K$ significantly smaller than 1 and a suppressed LFV pattern.

-In Ref.~\cite{Faber:2018qon}, this model was studied under an extra $SO(10)$ inspired assumption $V_d = U^*_d$ and neglecting possible phases in a second step.
+In Ref.~\cite{Faber:2018qon}, this model was studied under an extra $SO(10)$ inspired assumption $V_d = U^*_d$ and with all possible phases neglected in a second step.
 In such a case, the interaction matrix in \cref{YdeSU4} simplifies to

 where $V_{ij}$ denotes the elements of the $V_d$ mixing matrix.
 Clearly, the requirements like \cref{muonOut} are in contradiction with the unitarity of $V_d$ and thus LFV is principally unavoidable.
-In \cite{Faber:2018qon} it was found by scanning over the considered parameter space that the experimental bound BR$(K_L\rightarrow \mu e)< 4.7 \times 10^{-12}$ \cite{PDG2018} inevitably leads to $R_K\geq1$, in contradiction with measurements.
+In \cite{Faber:2018qon} it was found (by scanning over the considered parameter space) that the experimental bound BR$(K_L\rightarrow \mu e)< 4.7 \times 10^{-12}$ \cite{PDG2018} inevitably leads to $R_K\geq1$, at odds with measurements.

-Consequently, this implies that the assumption $V_d=U_d^*$ is inconsistent with requirement of simultaneously explaining $R_K$ and respecting the bound from the $K_L\to\mu e$ decay.
-However, such a model assumption is only fully justified at the scale where one still has the left-right symmetry which, however, is broken well above the $SU(4)_C$-breaking scale, see e.g.~\cite{Bertolini:2013vta} and refs. therein for explicit constructions.
-Renormalization group effects will lead to a breaking of $V_d=U_d^*$.
-We also note that this model might not emerge from $SO(10)$ but from another framework.
+Consequently, this implies that the assumption $V_d=U_d^*$ is inconsistent with the requirement of simultaneously explaining $R_K$ and respecting the bound from the $K_L\to\mu e$ decay.
+However, such a model assumption is only fully justified at the scale where one still has the left-right symmetry which, however, is broken well above $v_\chi$ (see e.g.~\cite{Bertolini:2013vta} and refs. therein for explicit constructions), and renormalization group effects will lead to a breaking of $V_d=U_d^*$ anyway.
+We also note that the current model might not emerge from $SO(10)$ but from another framework.

-In the general case of $V_d \neq U_d^*$ we have the freedom to choose 6 angles (apart from the phases).
-We impose the following constraints: \begin{enumerate} \item To suppress the muon number violating processes we require the conditions from \cref{muonOut} to be satisfied. \item In order to maximize the LQ effect on $R_{K^{(*)}}$, we need the product $y_{se} \times y_{be}$ to become as large as possible; due to the smallness of electron mass, this condition affects only $U_d$. \end{enumerate} To achieve this, we take as starting point
+In the general case of $V_d \neq U_d^*$ we have the freedom to choose 6 angles and 12 phases.
+In order to suppress the muon number violating processes we require the conditions~\eqref{muonOut} to be satisfied to a high precision (at least to the order of $m_e/v_\mathrm{ew } \cos\beta$), especially due to the very stringent limits on $\mu \to e \gamma$, $\mu \to eee$ and $K_L\to \mu e$.
+The general form of $U_d$ and $V_d$ conforming this requirement can be found in Appendix~\ref{app:sweet_spot}.